Sports News Roundup: Gymnast Aly Raisman opens up about sexual abuse in TV special; Golf-Europe drop McIlroy for Saturday's foursomes line-up in Ryder Cup and more | Sports-Games

 Sports News Roundup: Gymnast Aly Raisman opens up about sexual abuse in TV special; Golf-Europe drop McIlroy for Saturday's foursomes line-up in Ryder Cup and more

 McIlroy, who has figured in every session for Europe since his debut in 2010, lost both his matches on Friday's opening day, where the U.S. dominated both foursome and fourball sessions to grab a commanding 6-2 lead over holders Europe.
-Olympics - USOPC 'dedicated' to settlement plan for Nassar abuse victims The United States Olympic & Paralympic Committee said on Friday it is dedicated to making sure the joint settlement agreement reached between the organization, USA Gymnastics, and survivors of the Larry Nassar sex abuse scandal succeeds.
+Golf-What's a Ryder Cup party without Europeans?

 Following is a summary of current sports news briefs.